 100+ years gives a restaurant considerable opportunity to accumulate anecdotes about customers, both famous and fervent.
 Coney Island has more than its share of both.
 Notables including numerous Governors, Senators and Congressmen, Vice President Mike Pence, actor Drake Hogaston, comedian Jay Leno, musician Huey Lewis, actress Shelly Long (a Fort Wayne native), director David Anspaugh, the late president of Macedonia, Boris Traykovski and many many others have placed orders inside the small place.
 The CEO of the Ohio Art Company, the late Mr. Kilgallon, marketer of the enduring toy Etch A Sketch would send his jet to Fort Wayne just to pick up coneys dogs; his family still make stops when in town.
 Racing great Ed Carpenter has Fort Wayne's Famous Coney Dogs brought down to Indianapolis the week of the 500.
 Mickey Mantle stopped by once and left a $18 tip for three glasses of water!
 Some patrons have even shared how their parents stopped there on the way home from the hospital after birth of their children.

 The crew at Coney Island is a major part of the attraction.
 Servers appear immediately to take orders.
 Most of the crew already know what regular customers want before they order.
 Mention a name to the staff—even someone who isn’t a regular, and most will know how that person likes his dogs.
 There’s a short-hand ordering lingo used by most customers that speeds along the already lightening fast process of getting food at Coney Island.
 “Three and a bottle” is three dogs with everything and a coke.
-“Three without” is three dogs with chili sauce and no onions.
+“Three without” is three dogs with mustard, coney sauce and no onions.